bhuvabhavik/bhuvabhavik/README.md

 ### Hi, there ❤♥,
-My name is bhavik bhuva from Bhuj Kachchh Gujarat 👋
+My name is Bhavik Bhuva from Bhuj Kachchh Gujarat 👋

 - 🔭 I’m currently a student of CSE at Gujarat Technological University.